Marines' Hymn: History

+Today, the preferred version officially performed by the U.S. Marine Band is a 1915 arrangement by Edward M. Van Loock, a member of the Marine Band at the time.
+Another later arrangement from the 1950s by Donald R. Hunsberger is also accepted for official performances.

 The lyrics are also contained in the book Rhymes of the Rookies published in 1917.
 The author of these poems was W. E. Christian.
 The book is available online in several formats.
 It consists of a series of poems regarding military life prior to World War I.

 Some websites, including the official USMC website, claim that the U.S. Marine Corps secured a copyright on the song either 19 August 1891 or 18 August 1919.
 U.S. Copyright Law prohibits copyrighting "any work of the United States Government", including subordinate agencies such as the Marine Corps, but allows them to hold "copyrights transferred to it by assignment, bequest, or otherwise".
 The Library of Congress asserts that the song was originally copyrighted in 1919 by The Leatherneck, which was started by off-duty US Marines in 1917 using a donation from the YMCA, and therefore might not be considered a "work of the United States Government".
 (It does not state whether Leatherneck's copyright was ever transferred to the Marine Corps.)
 In addition, several composers do hold copyrights on different arrangements of the song.
 These copyrights cover only the specific arrangements and not the song as a whole.
 In 1929 the commandant of the Marine Corps authorized the three verses of the Marines' Hymn as the official version, but changed the fifth through eighth lines:

 This older version can be heard in the 1951 film Halls of Montezuma.
 On 21 November 1942, Commandant Thomas Holcomb approved a change in the words of the first verse's fourth line from "On the land as on the sea" to "In the air, on land, and sea" to reflect the addition of aviation to the Corps' arsenal.

 Western Illinois University uses the hymn prior to all football games.
 They are the only nonmilitary academy allowed to use the hymn.
 The university has had permission to use the official nickname, mascot, and hymn of the Corps since 1927.